Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 The code that does all of the things above is in a Python file called 'cloud.py'

-For executing the 'cloud.py' file:
+For executing the 'cloud.py' file, inside the '2ndAssigment' directory, run:
 ```bash
   python cloud.py
 ```